ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+the value of x is now y and the value of y is 10. the variables stay the same but the values change.

 ## Question 4